 (b) by a director of the company in the presence of a witness who attests the signature.

 (3) The following are “authorised signatories” for the purposes of subsection (2)-

 (b) in the case of a private company with a secretary or a public company, the secretary (or any joint secretary) of the company.

 (4) A document signed in accordance with subsection (2) and expressed, in whatever words, to be executed by the company has the same effect as if executed under the common seal of the company.

-These legal provisions mean a seal is no longer required to execute documents, which can instead be signed by two officers of the company or by a single director and an independent witness.
+These legal provisions mean a seal is no longer required to execute documents.
+Documents can instead be signed by two officers of the company or by a single director and an independent witness.
 However, a company seal remains a legitimate means to authenticate documents.

-Where a seal is used, the Companies Act requires that the company’s name must be engraved in legible characters upon it.
+Where a seal is used, the Companies Act requires that the company’s name is engraved in legible characters upon it.
 Under section 45 of the Act, failure to do so constitutes an offence by the company and its officers.

 Why might a company still use a company seal?